-In late 2019, the Trustees began a review of the Trust's projected assets and liabilities as part its periodic reevaluation of the pro rata payment percentage required by TDP Section H. Upon completion of that review, after a worldwide pandemic caused a sharp drop in equities markets that impacted the Trust's asset values, the Trustees proposed a decrease in the pro rata percentage from 5.1% to 4.3%.
-After the Trust received the required concurrence of the Selected Counsel for the Beneficiaries ("SCB") and the Legal Representative of Future Claimants ("Legal Representative"), the decrease took effect on April 28, 2020.
-All claimants receiving offers after that date were paid a pro rata percentage of 4.3%.
+The 2002 Manville Trust Distribution Process ("TDP") at Section H requires the Trustees to perform periodic reevaluations of the pro rata payment percentage that the Trust is able to pay resolved claims.
+As previously reported, after a worldwide pandemic caused a sharp drop in equities markets that impacted the Trust's asset values, the Trustees, with the required concurrence of the Selected Counsel for the Beneficiaries ("SCB") and the Legal Representative of Future Claimants ("Legal Representative"), decreased the pro rata percentage from 5.1% to 4.3% effective April 28, 2020.

-The Trust continued throughout 2020 to monitor the value of its assets and its claim payments against the pro rata model in place, as the equities markets recovered but remained unusually volatile.
-In February 2021, after conclusion of a disputed presidential transition, the Trustees determined that the asset values had stabilized and an increase in the payment percentage was appropriate.
-The Trustees therefore proposed an increase in the pro rata percentage from 4.3% to its prior 5.1%.
+In February 2021, after the equities markets had recovered and stabilized, the Trustees proposed an increase in the pro rata percentage from 4.3% to its prior 5.1%.
 After the Trust received the required concurrence of the SCB and the Legal Representative, the increase took effect on February 18, 2021.
 All claimants receiving offers after that date were paid a pro rata percentage of 5.1%.
-All claimants who received initial settlement payments of the 4.3% pro rata percentage became eligible for a retroactive payment so that they receive a cumulative 5.1% of their claims' liquidated value.
+All claimants who received initial settlement payments of 4.3% became eligible for a retroactive payment so that they receive a cumulative 5.1% of their claims' liquidated value.